 Every single interview is different, so no one can say, “Do these things and you’ll get the job.”

 But there are ways that you can prepare and tendencies in your personality that you can amplify or quiet that will help you to persuade someone to hire you.

-For this position, HR used an applicant tracking system to source and narrow down the best 5 resumes from a group of more than 50 candidates that applied online for the open position on my team.
-We chose to interview two of them.
+For this position, HR used an applicant tracking system to source and narrow down the best five resumes from a group of more than 50 candidates who applied online for my team’s open position.

 Here’s what happened next.